SuxinL/Notes/templates/problem_solving.md

 Natural Events
 STATE MACHINE

-[replacement V.S repair.
+[replacement V.S repairplacement V.S fixation.
 Localize the problem to an atomic level where fixing it components is more expensive than replacing it as a whole]: #

 ## Thinking
 [Lessons learned from this experience]: #

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzYwMjgxOTMsMTExMjQ4Nzg3MV19
+eyJoaXN0b3J5IjpbMTAzNDIyODgyMSwtMTEzNjAyODE5MywxMT
+EyNDg3ODcxXX0=
 -->